ray-project/ray/doc/source/rllib-concepts.rst

 The ``postprocess_advantages()`` function above uses calls RLlib's ``compute_advantages`` function to compute advantages for each timestep.
 If you re-run the trainer with this improved policy, you'll find that it quickly achieves the max reward of 200.

 You might be wondering how RLlib makes the advantages placeholder automatically available as ``batch_tensors[Postprocessing.ADVANTAGES]``.
 When building your policy, RLlib will create a "dummy" trajectory batch where all observations, actions, rewards, etc. are zeros.
 It then calls your ``postprocess_fn``, and generates TF placeholders based on the numpy shapes of the postprocessed batch.
-This allows placeholders to be dynamically generated in most scenarios.
+RLlib tracks which placeholders that ``loss_fn`` and ``stats_fn`` access, and then feeds the corresponding sample data into those placeholders during loss optimization.

-**Advanced Example: Proximal Policy Optimization**
+**Example 1: Proximal Policy Optimization**

-In the above example you saw how to compose a simple policy gradient algorithm with RLlib.
-In this section, we'll dive into how PPO was built with RLlib and how you can modify it.
+In the above section you saw how to compose a simple policy gradient algorithm with RLlib.
+In this example, we'll dive into how PPO was built with RLlib and how you can modify it.
 First, check out the `PPO trainer definition <https://github.com/ray-project/ray/blob/master/python/ray/rllib/agents/ppo/ppo.py>`__:

 .. code-block:: python